baizon/Scripts/README.md

 Scripts
 =======
 This repository contains a collection of my personal scripts.
-I use them under Ubuntu, it can be mapped on other debian-distributions.
+I use them under <a href="https://www.manjaro.org">Manjaro</a>.

 TODO: Complete documentation.

 backup.sh
 ==========
-Own backup script of HOME, grub and anacrontab.
-It creates a .tar.7z archive (also can be encrypted).
+Own backup script of HOME (and some other config files).
+It creates a .tar.7z archive (can also be encrypted).

 cleaner-arch.sh
 ===============